mdn/content/files/en-us/web/api/credentialscontainer/get/index.md

     - "Credential type"

-      - : An object or boolean defining the type of credential being requested — this can be one of one of:
+      - : An object or boolean defining the type of credential being requested — this can be one of:

         - `federated`: An object containing requirements for a requested credential from a federated identify provider.
 Bear in mind that the Federated Credential Management API (the `identity` credential type) supersedes this credential type.
 See the [Credential Management API](#credential_management_api) section below for more details.
         - `password`: A boolean value indicating that a password credential is being requested.
 See the [Credential Management API](#credential_management_api) section below for more details.